i2p/i2p.www/i2p2www/spec/common-structures.rst

 Contents
 ````````
-Identical to KeysAndCert_.
+Identical to KeysAndCert_, except that the public key is never used,
+and may contain random data instead of a valid ElGamal Public Key.

+See KeysAndCert_ for guidelines on generating the random data for
+the public key and padding fields.

 Notes
 `````
-* The public key of the destination was used for the old i2cp-to-i2cp encryption which was disabled in version 0.6, it is currently unused except for the IV for LeaseSet encryption, which is deprecated.
+* The public key of the destination was used for the old i2cp-to-i2cp encryption which was disabled in version 0.6 (2005), it is currently unused except for the IV for LeaseSet encryption, which is deprecated.
 The public key in the LeaseSet is used instead.